-The transition from our teen years to adulthood can be daunting, with a flurry of life-altering decisions and responsibilities.
-But here is a sequence that can lead to success.
+Moving from our teens to adulthood can be daunting, with many life-altering decisions and responsibilities.
+Here is a sequence that can lead to success.

 Sometimes new responsibilities make you think more about the necessity of getting things done right, and in the right order.